 Ridiculously surreal to be dealing with this over the phone 3000 miles away.
 We were on a ferry departing the San Juan Islands when I got a phone call from our cat sitter.
 I made the authorization to the vet to euthanize in the car ride back to Seattle.
 Mia overheard the phone conversations.
 She was very upset.
 Claudine was too busy with her sticker book on the ferry and was napping in the car so she wasn’t aware of what was going on.
 Mark later told her when they were sitting together on a park bench in Seattle that Tobi was sick and sleeping forever when she said that she missed him (she has said that a few times over the course of the trip).
 She then stepped away from the bench and started crying.

-I couldn’t shake the feeling that somehow we abandoned him and that he was all alone those last hours.
-Our neighbor (1 of 3 people we asked to stop by and take care of our cat) sent me photos of his kids giving Tobi lots of pets and hugs yesterday.
+I couldn’t shake the feeling that he was all alone those last hours, but our neighbor (1 of 3 people we asked to stop by and take care of our cat) sent me photos of his kids giving Tobi lots of pets and hugs yesterday.
 The 2 year old wanted to see the cat again so they went over a second time.
 This made me feel better.
 He had lots of company on his last day.

 I suspect it won’t really hit us until we get home.
 I’ll likely never forget that ferry ride.